-These directives address reporting requirements necessary to compile the Comprehensive Annual Financial Report (CAFR) as required by the Code of Virginia.
+These directives address reporting requirements necessary to compile the Annual Comprehensive Financial Report (ACFR) as required by the Code of Virginia.

-The 2015 Fixed Costs By Agency Schedule (Schedule A) represents the most current approved information available for inclusion in your agency's cost allocation plan or indirect cost rate proposal for the fiscal year ended June 30, 2015.
-The SICAP was prepared in accordance with the requirements of the Code of Federal Regulations (CFR) 2 CFR, Part 225, formerly the Office of Management and Budget Circular A-87, and was approved by the Department of Health and Human Services (DHHS) on January 22, 2015.
+The 2022 Fixed Costs By Agency Schedule (Schedule A) represents the most current approved information available for inclusion in your agency's cost allocation plan or indirect cost rate proposal for the fiscal year ended June 30, 2020.
+The SICAP was prepared in accordance with the requirements of the Code of Federal Regulations (CFR) 2 CFR, Part 200 and was approved by the Department of Health and Human Services (DHHS) on June 27, 2023.

 Agencies that have been appropriated their estimated indirect cost recoveries must also prepare cost allocation plans or indirect cost proposals.
-Recoveries that are appropriated must also be recorded using the appropriate revenue source codes specified in CAPP Section 20705.
-Agencies should ensure that the appropriate CAPP Manual version, CARS or Cardinal, is referenced.
+Recoveries that are appropriated must also be recorded using the appropriate revenue account codes specified in CAPP Cardinal Topic 20705.

 Fixed Costs by Agency Schedule are available on-line for the following years: